8 June 2017 by Emma Walmsley

 Over the past few months, I have been working on a new performance Titanic – A Race to the Rescue, to add to our programme of public events linked to the incredibly popular Titanic and Liverpool: The untold story exhibition at the museum.
-The performance has its premiere on Sunday 11 June.
+The performance had its premiere on Sunday 11 June, but visitors can enjoy it again on Sunday 16 July.

 I wanted to find a point of view about the story that we hadn’t really explored before so was very excited when I hit upon the idea of looking more closely into the experiences of passengers aboard the rescue vessel, Carpathia.
 She was another ship with very close ties to Liverpool belonging to the city’s Cunard Line and beginning her working life sailing out of the river Mersey to Boston in the United States.
 On the night of 14th April 1912, a distress signal from Titanic was picked up by Carpathia’s radio operator, Harold Cottam, and from then began a frantic dash to the scene of the disaster.
 Unfortunately, they did not manage to arrive before the mighty liner had sunk below the waves.